CeciliaRuiSun/Trivia/README.md

 ## Trivia App

 Udacity is invested in creating bonding experiences for its employees and students.
-A bunch of team members got the idea to hold trivia on a regular basis and created a webpage to manage the trivia app and play the game, but their API experience is limited and still needs to be built out.
+A bunch of team members got the idea to hold trivia on a regular basis and created a webpage to manage the trivia app and play the game.
+The application function includes:

-That's where you come in!
-Help them finish the trivia app so they can start holding trivia and seeing who's the most knowledgeable of the bunch.
-The application must:

 1. Display questions - both all questions and by category.
 Questions should show the question, category and difficulty rating by default and can show/hide the answer.
 2. Delete questions.